 Volunteer to stencil storm drains

 Many people do not know that storm drains lead directly to our waterways.
-Stenciling storm drains educates citizens so that everyone knows that pollutants don't belong in storm drains.
+Stenciling storm drains educates residents so that everyone knows that pollutants don't belong in storm drains.

 What happens when pollutants reach our waterways?